NRCan-IETS-CE-O-HBC/HTAP-projects/PCF-1617-overheating-risks/documentation.md

 2. HOT2000 and EnergyPlus show less alignment for East-West facing scenarios; with HOT2000 consistently predicting lower peak cooling than EnergyPlus
 3. HOT2000 and EnergyPlus show closer alignment of results for low-gain windows and larger differences in predicted peak cooling for high gain windows; as well as larger differences with increasing glazing %.

 The possible impact of these differences is that a home modelled in HOT2000 meets the target overheating requirements where the exact same home modelled in EnergyPlus does not.
-Currently, HOT2000 is the primary tool for code compliance in Canadian housing.
-If EnergyPlus becomes more prevalent, this could impact code compliance and impose unintended design limitations to meet codes.
+Currently, HOT2000 is the primary tool for evaluating compliance with NBC 9.36.5 in Canadian housing.
+If use of EnergyPlus becomes more prevalent, this could impact code compliance and impose unintended design limitations to meet codes.

 In evaluating the proposed NBC 9.36.5 code requirements for highly or very highly glazed homes facing East-West,

 - the compliance path for HOT2000 would steer designers towards low-gain windows; whereas
 - there is no compliance path for EnergyPlus, thereby steering designers towards less glazing on East-West facing homes.

 This analysis shows that the proposed peak cooling metric and the reference house design have potential design impact depending on the software tool used for code compliance.
-It is therefore recommended that  the reference house design be reviewed to reflect the desired outcomes; i.e, is limiting highly glazed homes facing East-West the intended code outcome?
+It is therefore recommended that  the reference house design be reviewed to reflect the desired outcomes; i.e, *is limiting highly glazed homes facing East-West the intended code outcome?*

 ### 4. Impact on home design  ###